Michaela Musilová

+Career

-Michaela Musilová (born September 25, 1989 in České Budějovice) is a Czech sport shooter.
-Musilova represented the Czech Republic at the 2008 Summer Olympics in Beijing, where she competed in two pistol shooting events, along with her teammate Lenka Marušková.
+Musilová represented the Czech Republic at the 2008 Summer Olympics in Beijing, where she competed in two pistol shooting events, along with her teammate Lenka Marušková.
 She placed thirty-fifth out of forty-four shooters in the women's 10 m air pistol, with a total score of 375 points.
 Three days later, Musilova competed for her second event, 25 m pistol, where she was able to shoot 288 targets in the precision stage, and 283 in the rapid fire, for a total score of 571 points, finishing only in thirty-fourth place.